 Cutting taxes on labor and investment helped pull our country out of recession in 2003 and 1981, and doing so again would accomplish all of the things people seeking fiscal stimulus want and more.It would provide an immediate cash infusion to American families and businesses, and their spending decisions would be based on economic conditions rather than political considerations.

-Now, besides the point that many American families struggled in the 1980s under Reagan’s “trickle down” theory, and that the “recovery” in 2003 was pretty much a jobless recovery, as job losses have mounted under the business tax cuts and outsourcing mania of the past 8 years, we can see how Garrett voted against regulating Fannie and Freddie, which would have contributed to stemming their involvement in the housing crisis, and sponsored his own version of an economic stimulus plan just over one year ago consisting exclusively of corporate tax cuts.
+Now, besides the point that many American families struggled in the 1980s under Reagan’s “trickle down” theory, and that the “recovery” in 2003 was pretty much a jobless recovery, as job losses have mounted under the business tax cuts and outsourcing mania of the past 8 years, we can see how Garrett , which would have contributed to stemming their involvement in the housing crisis, consisting exclusively of corporate tax cuts.
 Click below for more:

 Someone please tell me how a corporate tax cut or credit will actually create more jobs or help people stay in their homes or deal with the rising costs of pretty much everything.
 How will corporate tax breaks, as Garrett says, “provide an immediate cash infusion to American families”.
-Has this happened over the past 8 years, as corporate tax breaks (if not outright rate cuts) have resulted in fewer jobs in the US as more are outsourced overseas and have led to more profits in certain sectors, even as prices have increased for consumers?
-Garrett not only fails to cite any support for his assertions, but studies have shown that this is simply not true – even if one were to look at the impact on Bush’s tax cuts on jobs in New Jersey.
-In fact, here is a comparison of the impact of various cuts/spending programs on GDP, and here is another chart that shows the impact a bit differently.
+Has this happened over the past 8 years, as corporate tax breaks (if not outright rate cuts) have resulted in less jobs in the US as more are outsourced overseas and have led to more profits in certain sectors, even as prices have increased for consumers?
+Garrett not only fails to cite any support for his assertions, but that - even if one were to look .
+In fact, , and .

-If Garrett wants to do something meaningful, he can address the fact that New Jersey gets less back from the Federal government relative to every dollar that its’ taxpayers send than every other state ( this is from 2005, which is the latest year I could find data on, but the state was also last in prior years as well).
+If Garrett wants to do something meaningful, he can address the fact that New Jersey gets less back from the Federal government relative to every dollar that its’ taxpayers send than every other state (, which is the latest year I could find data on, but ).
 Some of the jobs created in this recovery bill will be in New Jersey, and there will be investments in infrastructure – which not only helps create jobs now, but helps this district, state and country be more competitive in the future.

 Garrett also ridiculously compares this bill to Japan, citing the investment of $6.8 trillion in infrastructure, and the impact in its economy.
 Of course, Garrett’s scary comparison doesn’t consider that this amount was (1) nine times the amount in this bill, (2) was 50% more than the country’s most recent GDP, and most likely even more than that at the time the amounts were committed, and (3) the amount in this bill is roughly 5% of the United States current GDP of $14 trillion.
 But why bother to make an apples-to-apples comparison when you can grandstand?